BDC Hamburger Icon

 If you can afford it, hiring a CPA is likely your best option under any circumstances.
 Trying to educate yourself on changing tax laws, understanding the various deductions you qualify for and staying current with filings can distract you from what’s most important: running your business.

-If you're running a small business with a relatively simple structure, investing in one of the best accounting software solutions may be worthwhile.
-However, you must be confident in your ability to handle your company's finances and taxes.
+If you're running a very small business with a relatively simple structure, investing in one of the best accounting software solutions may be a worthwhile alternative to retaining a CPA.
+However, you must be confident in your ability to manage your company's finances and taxes on your own.

-Consider the following before hiring a CPA – or deciding to go it alone:
+Consider the following factors before hiring a CPA or deciding to go it alone:

-• Your business’s current financial picture: Can you generate accurate and complete financial statements and records, including balance sheets and profit and loss statements?
-Even if you can, consider the time it takes to run all appropriate financial reports and how you can better spend that time.
+• Your business’s current financial picture: Can you generate accurate and complete financial statements and records, including balance sheets and profit and loss statements, on your own?
+Even if you can, consider the time it takes to run all your required financial reports and how you could better spend that time if a CPA was doing it for you.

-• Your knowledge of personal and company income: Do you know your personal income as well as your business’s income?
-Taxes can be complex for small business owners, and accurately delineating your income is crucial.
+• Your understanding of personal vs. company income: Do you know your personal income as well as your business’s income?
+Taxes can be complex for small business owners and accurately delineating your personal income is crucial for legal compliance.

-• Your business’s accounting cycle and what it entails: Do you understand the accounting cycle and the steps involved in ensuring proper financial oversight of your business’s financial well-being?
+• Your business’s accounting cycle and what it entails: Do you thoroughly understand the accounting cycle and the steps involved in ensuring proper financial oversight of your business’s financial well-being?
+Are you confident in your ability to manage your company’s accounting periods?

 • Your business’s legal structure and unique tax considerations: What is your business’s legal structure?
-Sole proprietorships, C-corps, S corporations and partnerships are taxed differently.
+Sole proprietorships, C corporations, S corporations and partnerships are taxed differently and a misunderstanding could lead to legal consequences.

-• The complexity of your business’s revenue sources: The more complex your revenue sources, venues (interstate or international versus local) and industry, the more you’ll need a CPA.
+• The complexity of your business’s revenue sources: The more complex your revenue sources, venues (interstate or international vs. local) and industry, the more you’ll need a CPA to untangle it all.

 • Your knowledge of tax laws and regulations: Tax laws and regulations change constantly.
-A CPA can help you determine the tax deductions you do (or don’t) qualify for and the specific tax rules your business must meet.
+Even if you have the time to stay on top of changing requirements, their inherent complexities may make them difficult to understand correctly.
+A CPA can help you determine the tax deductions you do (or don’t) qualify for and the specific tax rules your business must meet as requirements evolve.

 • Your business’s unique financial complexities: Does your business have complex inventory or accounts receivable processes?
-A CPA can align your company’s specific situation with optimal tax filings.
+A CPA can align your company’s specific situation with optimal tax filings for legal compliance and strong financial health.

 Pros and cons of hiring a CPA